Discover Four Risks Confronting Crypto Custodians

-Bitcoin was originally conceived as a “trustless” payment system, because it doesn’t require counterparties have faith in one another’s likelihood to make good on their agreements.
-Instead, math guarantees settlement of the transaction.
+Bitcoin was originally conceived as a “trustless” payment system because it doesn’t require counterparties to have faith in one another’s likelihood to make good on their agreements.
+Instead, math guarantees the settlement of the transaction.

-Indeed, the original bitcoin whitepaper envisioned a thoroughly decentralized system of value exchange between peers, with private keys stored locally on connected devices.
-In such a world, the main risk of loss of access to one’s digital assets was loss of keys due to hardware loss or failure.
+Indeed, the original bitcoin whitepaper envisioned a thoroughly decentralized value exchange system between peers, with private keys stored locally on connected devices.
+In such a world, the main risk of losing access to one’s digital assets was losing keys due to hardware loss or failure.

 Of course, the entire concept put forth by Satoshi Nakamoto took on a life of its own and spawned centralized entities where private keys are held by a custodian for use on their platform.
-Under these circumstances, the biggest threats to access one’s assets is theft by a bad actor, though the means is not always network hacking.
+Under these circumstances, the biggest threat to accessing one’s assets is theft by a bad actor, though the means is not always network hacking.

-These are four types of attacks that put custodial crypto at risk.
+Read on to learn more about four different types of attacks that put custodial crypto at risk.